iankorf/MCB185-2023/Unit1/README.md

 Probably the most important finger saver in Unix is **tab completion**.
 When you hit the tab key, the shell completes the rest of the word for you if it can guess what you want next.
 Try typing `h` and then the tab (you may need to hit it twice depeding on your flavor of shell).
-Those are all the commands that begin with the letter h.
+You should see are all the commands that begin with the letter h.
 Now type `i` and hit tab again.
 Those are all the commands that begin with `hi`.
 Add an `s` and run the `history` command.
 This shows you the last commands you typed.